scottnonnenberg/thoughts-system/README.md

 ## Lastly

 This has been tested only on OSX with [Sublime Text](http://www.sublimetext.com/) as the editor.
-Happy hunting!
+Good luck elsewhere!

 ## License